jonatan-kazmierczak/articles/trinity.md

 > Simon Peter, a servant and apostle of Jesus Christ, to those who through the righteousness of our God and Savior Jesus Christ have received a faith as precious as ours:
 > Grace and peace be yours in abundance through the knowledge of God and of Jesus our Lord.

-The gospel of John says in [chapter 1](https://biblehub.com/niv/john/1.htm) says about Jesus Christ:
+The gospel of John says in [chapter 1](https://biblehub.com/niv/john/1.htm) about Jesus Christ:
 *(verse 1)*
 > In the beginning was the Word, and the Word was with God, and the Word was God.